Copytrack.com False Claims – *In Progress*

 1. It has to be from Copytrack.com (required)

-3. What is your right to the image (fair use, public domain, paid for it, made it…). (required)
+3. What is your right to the image (fair use, public domain, paid for it, made it… you have no right to it). (required) I may contact you to confirm fair use due to how much people misunderstand the concept.

-4. You provide a detailed experience.(the more details, the better)
+4. You provide a detailed experience.(the more details, the better, but not required)

-5. How much they wanted you to pay (a data point I am debating on tracking)
+5. How much they wanted you to pay (Required)

-7. If it is closed, what did you tell them? (this could help others dealing with their own false claim)
+7. If it is closed, what did you tell them?
+(Required)

 8. Did you contact them?
 If not, I would like to know details about the notices, especially if they sent a lower amount to those who did not respond.
 On the other end, how many times have you had to email to get a result or give up? (optional, but a plus)